tomeichlersmith/denv/docs/src/manual.md

               as the home directory within the developer environment so that the environment can also have its own shell configuration files and **~/.local** paths.

+**DIR** directory to add to the list of mounts to be mirrored into the denv.
+These directories
+        are required to be full paths so that the user is cognizant of what paths will be available in the container and what arent.
+One can use *realpath* to deduce a fullpath from a relative path in a POSIX-compliant way if desired.

 **SHELL** the program to use as the interactive shell within the containerized environment.

 **COMMAND** a program to run inside of the containerized environment (can have its own arguments).